nikhil-1e9/transformer-search-engine/README.md

-# Semantic Search Engine with BERT and Vector Embeddings
+# Semantic Search Engine with Sentence Transformers and Vector Embeddings

-This project demonstrates how to build a **semantic search engine** using **BERT** (Bidirectional Encoder Representations from Transformers) and vector embeddings.
+This project demonstrates how to build a **semantic search engine** using pre-trained transformer models with Hugging Face's `Sentence Transformers` library and vector embeddings.
 Unlike traditional keyword-based search, semantic search understands the meaning behind queries and retrieves the most relevant results based on the context.

 <!--## Key Features